lime-os/window-manager/README.md

 primary window manager, or you can use a nested X server like `Xephyr` in order to run the window manager within your currently active window manager.

+> **NOTE:** Testing this window manager within a Wayland compositor may cause conflicts.
+We recommend using an X11-based window manager as your parent environment to prevent unexpected behavior.

 ```bash
 Xephyr -br -ac -noreset -screen 800x600 :1
 DISPLAY=:1 ./bin/lime-wm